TxDOT/RETS-REBUILD/README.md

 Vuetify = v3.4.10

 To check if node is installed on you machine.
-Open terminal/command prompt and type node -v If it is not installed proceed to https://nodejs.org/en and download the latest version
+Open terminal/command prompt and type `node -v` If it is not installed proceed to https://nodejs.org/en and download the latest version

-Verify that node is installed by opening terminal/command prompt and type `node -v`
+Verify that node is installed by opening terminal/command prompt and type `node -v` The response should display the node version number ex. v21.5.0

+Once Node is installed:
-To install Vue, use Vite (https://vitejs.dev/guide/) to install dependencies
+Install Vue, use Vite (https://vitejs.dev/guide/) to install dependencies

+Open terminal/command prompt cd to the directory you wishand type `npm create vite@latest`